Third Year Links

 - For more details on specific elements of the third year, as well as relevant contacts, please refer to the links on the right.

-- Final exams for courses taken during a Term would take place in Week 11 of that Term.
+- Final exams for courses taken during a Term would take place in weeks 10 and 11 of that Term.